An official website of the United States government

 Environmental Management Procedure

 The EMS Core Team, in cooperation with environmental program managers, will determine what operational controls are needed for practices with significant environmental risk.
-They will also determine the most effective means to establish these controls: plan order, ESOP, etc. They will also periodically review orders are for the potential to cause significant environmental impact, and will incorporate or reference environmental control requirements as necessary.
+They will also determine the most effective means to establish these controls: plan, order, ESOP, etc. They will also periodically review practices for the potential to cause significant environmental impact, and will incorporate or reference environmental control requirements as necessary.

 Whatever the means, practice control procedures will include instructions for operational control, internal communication, emergency preparedness and response, inspection and corrective action, and training and awareness applicable to the practice, as well as who is responsible for implementing actions and how often they are to be carried out.